Hacking Chinese

 In general, three factors determine how much you learn: content, method and time, or otherwise what you do, how you do it and how much of it you do.
 This can be applied to listening practice as well:

 • What should you listen to?
-You should listen to Chinese at roughly your own level that contains the kind of language you want to learn.
-This sounds obvious, but can be very difficult in practice, especially for beginners.
+You should listen to Chinese at roughly your level and that contains the kind of language you want to learn.
+This sounds obvious but can be very difficult in practice, especially for beginners.
 For example, podcasts in English (including my podcast) don’t count as listening practice, but neither does English spoken in learner podcasts.
-For the purpose of this article, I discarded a vast majority of podcasts I found because they simply contain too much English!
-If in a ten minute episode for beginners, there’s a twenty second dialogue played a few times, and then some vocabulary or grammar, but the rest is in English.
-If you listen to this for an hour, you’ve actually only spent ten minutes practising your listening!
+For this article, I discarded a vast majority of podcasts I found because they simply contain too much English!
+If in a ten-minute episode for beginners, there’s a twenty-second dialogue played a few times, and then some vocabulary or grammar, but the rest is in English.
+If you listen to this for an hour, you’ve only spent ten minutes practising your listening!
 I wrote more about this problem here: Can too much guidance make you learn less Chinese?

 • Comprehensible input for learning ChineseHow should you listen?
 The goal should be both quantity and quality (not necessarily at the same time), but since the next point is entirely about quantity, let’s talk about quality first.
 You learn Chinese when you connect form (spoken or written words in context) to meaning and function.
 If you don’t understand what you’re listening to, you won’t learn much, but the more you understand, the more likely you are to pick up the few things you didn’t already know.
 You want comprehensible input.
 Furthermore, fluency development is important, so even listening to relatively easy Chinese is beneficial.
 The answer to the question of how you should listen is that you should vary your approach depending on circumstances.
 Do active listening when you can, but otherwise passive listening is good too, and when you can’t do that either, it’s still often possible to have something on in the background.